 U.S. Senator Russell Long bought the land that had been the Weiss and Penick properties from Mark Smith, Jr. in the early 1970s.
 He later asked developers Morgan Earnest and Lester Kabacoff of New Orleans for advice regarding the property.
 These developers (Beau Chêne, Inc.) bought the property and began to develop Beau Chêne in 1974.

 Desiring to build a gated, golf course community, the developers concluded more land was needed.
 So, the adjoining 750 acres belonging to the Irbin Pailet family was acquired in the 1980s.
 This property comprises roughly the middle and eastern portion of Beau Chêne.

 Much of Beau Chêne is built around 36 holes of golf and the Beau Chêne Country Club, which includes dining, swimming and tennis facilities.
 The Earnest Corporation owns and operates the Club separately form the Beau Chêne Homeowners Association.

-Beau Chêne has grown from a community of 73 property owners represented at the first Annual Meeting of the Homeowners Association in 1975, to 1,508 property owners.
-These are around 17 miles of streets with over 1,550 dwellings (over 1,173 single family homes, 339 condominiums, boathouses and town houses) and over 38 vacant lots.
+Beau Chêne has grown from a community of 73 property owners represented at the first Annual Meeting of the Homeowners Association in 1975, to 1,551 property owners.
+There are around 17 miles of streets with single family homes, condominiums, boathouses, town homes and a few single-family lots within the community.
 Beau Chêne includes Marina Beau Chêne, developed by John Lauricella, Jr. and Franks Renaudin on 125 acres.
 Marina Beau Chêne, including a 140-slip marina privately owned, became a part of Beau Chêne in 1979.
 Marina Beau Chêne II, with 20 single-family lots, was developed in 1993 by the Earnest Corporation and more recently Marina Beau Chene sections III and IV were developed by Jay Ploue and Buddy Coate.